 (Affiliate links used in this post.
 Read more about my link usage here.)

 I'll be the first to admit: I'm not a big fan of things that have to be hand-washed.
 I'm way too dependent on a dishwasher.
 But there are a few select items items in my home that will be put in a dishwasher over. my. dead. body.
-My cast iron is in that collection.
-(As is my beloved Le Creuset dutch oven...but that's about it.)

 Why is cast iron so special?

-The Big Rule to Remember
+The Big Rule When Cleaning Cast Iron

-The number one rule to remember when cleaning/caring for cast iron is that water is the enemy.
 Of course you have to use water to clean.
 However, you'll want to get rid of it as quickly as possible.
 Water leads to rust on cast iron, which can damage the cast iron and make it difficult to salvage.

-Once you've cooked with your cast iron and made it all dirty, you will want to put in the sink to give it a good wash-down.
 This will get all of the initial burnt-on food off of your cookware.
-Using hot water (which helps break down gunk and grease), wash it off, then...
+Using hot water (which helps break down gunk and grease), give it a good wash, then...

-If you don't have a scour daddy, just make sure to use a scrubber or brush that isn't too harsh.
+If you don't have a scour sponge, just make sure to use a scrubber or brush that isn't too harsh.
 You want to be able to get the stuck-on food off of your griddle without stripping any seasoning.
 Something like steel wool absolutely isn't appropriate for this step (but could be used if removing rust - see the bottom of the post for that note.)

 So, straight from the horse's mouth - you can use soapy water if you really want.
 Just make sure the soap you're using doesn't include any harsh ingredients (like lye or vinegar) before you use it.